tjwkura5/microblog_EC2_deployment/stuff.md

 Using an in-memory database removes the dependency on an actual database instance.
 Since in-memory databases like SQLite are created and run entirely in memory, they are much faster.
 Additionally, tests are isolated because each test run gets a fresh, empty database.
 This ensures that tests don’t interfere with one another.

 For more details, feel free to explore the test_app.py module.
-Otherwise, go through the following step to run the test we create together:
+Otherwise, go through the following step to run the test we created together:

 1. Clone your GH repository to the server, cd into the directory, create and activate a python virtual environment with: